Since 2000 I have assisted businesses, nonprofit organizations,

 - presentation through clear, informative text and sharp, lively data graphics.

 data analysis, I have no "standard" set of techniques; I draw from a wide

 variety of methods in order to build insight into a topic.
 (See

 Many past projects have been served by developing statistical models to

 explain or predict key outcomes or to narrow down the likely range of

-results (see Project Details).
-For these I have often used
+results.
+For these projects I have often used

-Monte Carlo simulations, combining known information with guessed-at
+Monte Carlo simulation, combining known information with guessed-at

 As an independent consultant I have contributed to the following large-scale projects: